- Download our Moving to Montreal Guide (PDF)

-Getting around in Montreal is easy thanks to the city’s excellent public transport system.
-Expats who live in the city or the surrounding areas and suburbs with access to the public transit network will not need a car to get around and see the sights.
+Getting around in Montreal is relatively straightforward thanks to the city’s excellent public transport system.
+Expats who live in the city centre or the surrounding areas and suburbs needn't worry about having a car.

 Public transport in Montreal

-Public transit in Montreal is clean, efficient and safe to use, and is the best way of getting around the city.
-Montreal has extensive bus and metro networks, and there are regional trains available for those wanting to do some intercity travelling.
+Public transit in Montreal is clean, safe and the most efficient way to move around the city.
+Montreal has an extensive bus and metro system, with regional trains available for intercity travel.
 Public transport in Montreal is run by the Société de transport de Montréal (STM).

-Frequent commuters can purchase an OPUS card from station ticket booths and approved retailers throughout the city.
-These smart cards can be recharged at station vending machines, recharge terminals and ticket booths, and can be used across the Greater Montreal region.
-There are other card options for pre-determined destinations which cannot be topped up.
+Frequent commuters can purchase an OPUS card from the ticket booths at stations and approved retailers throughout the city.
+These reloadable smart cards can be used to access public transport across the Greater Montreal region.
+There are other single-card options available for pre-determined destinations.